corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

     └── node.conf
 ```

-Similarly, each node directory may contain its own `corda.jar`, which the Bootstrapper will use instead.
+It's possible for each node directory to contain its own `corda.jar`.
+In this case, the bootstrapper uses the `corda.jar` file in the node directory.

-## Providing CorDapps to the Network Bootstrapper
+## Include CorDapps in a generated node

-If you would like the Network Bootstrapper to include your CorDapps in each generated node, just place them in the directory
+If you would like the bootstrapper to include your CorDapps in each generated node, place them in the directory
-alongside the config files.
-For example, if your directory has this structure:
+alongside the configuration files.
+For example, for a directory with this structure:

 ```none
 .